adap/flower/baselines/fedpft/README.md

 * ResNet50 pre-trained on ImageNet is used for CIFAR-100 dataset(see `models/resnet50`).
 * CLIP, ViT-B/32 pre-trained on web dataset is used for Caltech101 dataset (see `models/clip_vit`)

-**Dataset:** This baseline includes the CIFAR-100 and Caltech101 datasets.
+**Dataset:** This baseline includes the CIFAR-100 and Caltech101 datasets via [flwr-datasets](https://flower.ai/docs/datasets/).
 By default, it will be partitioned into 50 clients following a Dirichlet distribution with $\alpha$=0.1.

 | Dataset | #classes | #partitions | partitioning method | partition settings |
 | :------ | :---: | :---: | :---: | :---: |